Embodied Visual Navigation with Automatic Curriculum Learning in Real Environments: Experiments

 We transfer our policy without modification to a Turtlebot3 wheeled robot (AGV) and a DJI Tello quadrotor (UAV).
 The AGV uses wheel encoders for closed-loop control for motion primitives (single actions), but does not estimate odometry across actions.
 We tested the AGV on seven tasks spanning three environments and three objects, one being an unseen object and one being from an unseen semantic class.
 We use wheel odometry to measure SPL for the AGV (Tab. \ref{tab:real_results}).
 The AGV did not experience a single collision over the 29m it traveled during tests and was robust to actuator noise as well as wheel slip caused by terrain (hardwood, carpet, and rugs).

-The UAV uses IR sensors to determine height and an IMU to obtain very noisy position estimates for motion primitives and hovering stability. \emph{We did not train a separate model for the UAV}.
+The UAV uses IR sensors to determine its height and an IMU to obtain very noisy position estimates for motion primitives and hovering stability. \emph{We did not train a separate model for the UAV}.
 We used the model trained with the AGV height and camera field of view, which drastically differ from the UAV ($0.2$m vs $\sim 0.75-1.5$m and $68^\circ$ vs $47^\circ$ respectively).
 Policies trained for the AGV seemed surprisingly effective on the UAV, suggesting greater model generalization than we anticipated.
-The UAV was able to fly in-between legs of a camera tripod, through doorways, and even around moving people on many occasions without collision.
-This surprising generalization performance implies it may be possible to train a single navigation model for use on diverse types of robots that implement similar motion primitives.
+The UAV was able to fly in-between legs of a camera tripod, through doorways, and even around moving people on many occasions without a single collision.
+Unfortunately, hover instability resulted in varying target height making target navigation unstable.
+While small changes in height were tolerated, larger differences were regarded as spurious detections.
+Still, this surprising generalization implies it may be possible to train a single navigation model for use on diverse types of robots that implement similar motion primitives.
 We provide video results of both the AGV and the UAV in the supplementary material,\footnote{Also available at \url{https://www.youtube.com/playlist?list=PLkG_dDkoI9pjPdOGyTec-sSu20pB7iayC}} and illustrations in Fig. \ref{fig:pano}.